 Take an additional six credit hours of psychology at the 300 level or above.
-Capstone: 4 credits PSYC 404, WI-405.
+Capstone: Take 4 hours from the following: HON-401, PSYC 404 and WI-405, 420, 425.

-In addition, Bachelor of Science students must complete BIOL 101 or 199 and 200; CHEM 103, or 105 and 106; CSCI 140, 195 or 281; MATH 171 (or higher); MATH 191 is strongly recommended for graduate school).
-Bachelor of Science in Behavioral Neuropsychology The Bachelor of Science Degree in Behavioral Neuropsychology is designed for students with a focused interest in the biological basis of behavior and thought.
-This degree is well suited for students contemplating professional or research careers in psychology or allied health professions.
-The major provides a course of study that integrates a fundamental grounding in psychology with the natural sciences and emphasizes the role of the brain in human behavior and cognition.
-Requirements for a Bachelor of Science in Behavioral Neuropsychology: A minimum of 34 semester credits in psychology, including PSYC 105 (C or higher), PSYC 215 (C+ or higher), PSYC 255 (C or higher), STAT 213 (C+ or higher), PSYC 340 and 403.
-Take 6 credits of the following: PSYC 330, 332, 360 or 402.
-Take 3 credits of the following: PSYC 212, 324 or 350.
-Take an additional 3 credits from PSYC at the 300 or 400 level.
-Capstone: PSYC 404, WI-405.
-In addition, Bachelor of Science in Behavioral Neuropsychology students must complete BIOL 101 or 199 and 230, 232; CHEM 103 or 105; CSCI 140, 195 or 281.
 Bachelor of Arts in Forensic Psychology The Bachelor of Arts in Forensic Psychology is designed for students who are interested in the relationship between the science of psychology and the criminal justice system.
 Different from a Criminal Justice major, the Forensic Psychology major focuses on applying the scientific knowledge of psychology in clinical, developmental, social, and cognitive areas to legal situations and human services work with offenders and victims.
 The program offers training in psychological theory, research methods, and the application of psychological principles to specific areas in the legal system.
 The major provides an interdisciplinary background appropriate for students who intend to pursue careers in psychology, social work, law enforcement, or other criminal justice professions.
 Requirements for a Bachelor of Arts Degree with a Major in Forensic Psychology: 52 credits including STAT 213 (C or better), PSYC 105, 215 (C or better), CRJU-101 (C or better).
-PSYC 306 or SOC 220, 321, 325, 328, WI-342; CRJU 221, WI-400; SOC 342.
+PSYC 306 or SOC 220, 321, 325, 328, 342; CRJU 221, 460; SOC 342.
 Capstone: Take 4 credits of PSYC 421.

-59 Students are to choose one concentration area:
+Students are to choose one concentration area: